National Galleries of Scotland Art Competition for Schools Privacy Notice

 Nurseries and schools should ensure a lawful basis for providing NGS with personal details of competition entrants before any data is shared.
-Parents / guardians of competition entrants should be told how their child’s data will be used, and should be made aware of this privacy notice.
+It is the responsibility of the nurseries and schools that parents / guardians of competition entrants are told how their child’s data will be used, and should be made aware of this privacy notice.

 All data processing carried out by NGS in relation to the NGS Art Competition for Schools is undertaken on the basis of consent, with the exception of administration of the prize-giving event.